Perspective | Can the Developer's Phased Guarantee Liability Be Exempted After Pre-Registration of Mortgage?

 Viewpoint 2: Mortgage Pre-Registration Since it does not create the legal effects of a mortgage, the developer cannot claim exemption from liability.

 Before the Civil Code came into effect, mortgage pre-registration only had the effect of preserving creditors' rights and did not create property rights.
-Mortgage Effectiveness Even if a pre-mortgage registration is completed, if the formal mortgage registration has not been finished, the creditor is not entitled to claim priority for repayment; meanwhile, the developer shall still bear joint and several guarantee liability as stipulated in the contract.
+Mortgage Effectiveness Even if a pre-mortgage registration is completed, if the formal mortgage registration has not yet been finished, the creditor is not entitled to claim priority for repayment; meanwhile, the developer shall still bear joint and several liability under the contract.

 See case: [(2021) Lu 07 Min Zhong No. 9673]